servetti-polito/neubot/doc/neubot.1.rst

   Performs the specified *action*, or prints the database's path if no action is specified.
-We do not recommended to use this command to modify the database while Neubot is running, since Neubot's code is not ready for that. *On UNIX systems*, this command requires root privileges to modify the database: if you are not root, the database is opened in readonly mode.
+We do not recommended to use this command to modify the database while Neubot is running, since Neubot's code is not ready for that.
+On UNIX systems, this command requires root privileges to modify the database: if you are not root, the database is opened in readonly mode.